-- SOI.
+SOI.
 METHODS IN CLINICAL SCIENCE: INTRODUCTION TO RADIOLOGY.
 A series of lectures and demonstrations is given to introduce the student to the use of radiographic methods in the study of various organ systems.
 Methodology in radiology is stressed.
 The course will also include an introduction to the utilization of radiant energy in the treatment of cancer.
 One hour per week.
 Spring.
-Dr. Klatte and Staff. - 502.
-RADIOLOGY.
-For third year students.
+Dr. Klatte and Staff.

+502. RADIOLOGY.
+For third-year students.
 Lectures and demonstrations with discussions of radiation hazards, radiographic diagnosis, and some therapy clinics.
 One hour per week for twelve weeks.
 FALL.
+Staff.

-Staff. - 521.
-INTRODUCTION TO RADIOBIOLOGY.
-First and Second years.
+521. Introduction to Medical Radiobiology.
+First, Second, and Fourth years.
 This course is aimed at providing a general appreciation of some of the effects of ionizing radiations on whole mammals, mammalian tissues, and mammalian cells.
 The genetic and somatic hazards of irradiation, the acute radiation syndrome, and general discussions of irradiation effects will be included.
 Methodology for evaluating radiosensitivity, repair mechanisms, time-dose relationships, protection and sensitization, and other phenomena will be discussed.
 Simple experiments to demonstrate certain aspects of radiobiology will be conducted.
 One hour per week.
-SPRING.
+Spring.
 Drs.
-Bedford, Griggs, and Caldwell.
+Bender, Bedford, Griggs, and Caldwell.